MeenakshiShankar/TrizLabz_Assignment/README.md

 # TrizLabz_Assignment
 This repo is made for the purpose of submitting the Assignment Code for Internship at TrizLabz.
-Repo only contains the code files all the associated diagrams and hardware details are shared in the PPT.
+Repo only contains the code files,all the associated diagrams and hardware details are shared in the PPT.

 Contributors to Rep